menu

 Coffeeville is a tiny town located in the state of Mississippi.
 With a population of 776 people and just one neighborhood, Coffeeville is the 190th largest community in Mississippi.

-Because occupations involving physical labor dominate the local economy, Coffeeville is generally considered to be a blue-collar town.
-51.71% of the Coffeeville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Coffeeville is a blue-collar town, with 51.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Coffeeville is a town of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Coffeeville who work in office and administrative support (7.79%), personal care services (7.79%), and teaching (6.85%).

 Being a small town, Coffeeville does not have a public transit system used by locals to get to and from work.